GraceSevillano/Advanced-Image-Analysis-Assignments/README.md

 ## Acknowledgements

-Special thanks to Prof. Renato Martins for guiding these intricate projects, and to the community for the resources and tutorials on PyTorch and neural network training.
+Special thanks to Prof. Renato Martins (@renatojmsdh) for guiding these intricate projects, and to the community for the resources and tutorials on PyTorch and neural network training.